-- The ability to demonstrate that Levelling Up Fund expenditure can be delivered in 2021/ 2022, with the expectation that all funding provided is spent by 31 March 2024.
-This is a pass/ fail gateway criterion, bids which cannot demonstrate the above will not be shortlisted for the next stages.
+- The ability to demonstrate that Levelling Up Fund expenditure can be delivered in 2021/2022, with the expectation that all funding provided is spent by 31 March 2024.

 - Ministerial discretion, which will take into account, reasonable thematic and geographical split, approved projects across places of need and other aligned investment.